When You Call the Surgery

 Call 111 and speak to a highly trained adviser, supported by healthcare professionals.
 They will ask you a series of questions to assess your symptoms and immediately direct you to the best medical care for you.
 This might be advice, a prescription from a late opening chemist, an appointment with your GP, a community nurse or A&E, as well as many other options.

-NHS 111 is available 24 hours a day, 365 days a year so are fantastic to use outside of surgery hours if you cannot wait for an appointment.
+NHS 111 is available 24 hours a day, 365 days a year so is fantastic to use outside of surgery hours if you cannot wait for an appointment.
 Calls are free from landlines and mobiles.

 If you have COVID symptoms and are worried, you must not attend your surgery, pharmacy or hospital unless directed to do so.
 Visit 111 online at 111.nhs.uk or call 111.